From the Vault: Smith & Wesson 586

 Frequently Asked Questions

-Yes, it's possible to modify an L-frame cylinder, such as on a Smith & Wesson 686, to accept moon clips for 9mm ammunition.
-This custom conversion allows for reliable 9mm shooting with decent accuracy, even with the inherent free bore in a .357 chamber.
+Yes, a custom modification can be performed on a 686 cylinder to accept moon clips for 9mm ammunition.
+This allows for reliable feeding and extraction, achieving decent accuracy despite the inherent free bore in a .357 Magnum chamber.

 Related News